 Jenny Molloy, University of Cambridge, ICGEB (Trieste)

-“The Spirit of Asilomar” is being organized by Rice University, Stanford University, and the Science History Institute.
+“The Spirit of Asilomar” was organized by Rice University, Stanford University, and the Science History Institute.